A2A Services

 Typical Collaboration Flow

-1. Ingest project knowledge with fuzzforge rag ingest --path . --recursive.
+fuzzforge rag ingest --path . --recursive. - Start the A2A server:

-• Call POST /graph/query to explore project knowledge.
+POST /graph/queryto explore project knowledge. - Call

-• Call POST /project/files to fetch raw files from the repository.
+POST /project/filesto fetch raw files from the repository. - Download finished scan summaries with

 Registration Flow